Honorary Adviser - Indonesia

 HE Mr Amris Hassan served as Indonesian Ambassador to New Zealand from 2006 to 2010.
 He has also served in parliament (2004-2007) and as chairman of a family business (PT Pelangi Niaga Mitra Internasional, which provides offshore services to the oil and g

 HE Mr Amris Hassan served as Indonesian Ambassador to New Zealand from 2006 to 2010.
 He has also served in parliament (2004-2007) and as chairman of a family business (PT Pelangi Niaga Mitra Internasional, which provides offshore services to the oil and gas industries.
 He has also been a lecturer at the University of Indonesia.
 Mr Hassan was a member of the PDIP (Indonesian Democratic Party for Struggle), but was selected by the current president (Democratic Party) to serve as ambassador to New Zealand.
 In parliament, he was deputy chair of Commission 1, the group responsible for foreign affairs and defence.
 His New Zealand connections are strong and he has continued to work closely with the country.
-He is chair of the Indonesia New Zealand Council, launched in Jakarta in 2009.
+He was formerly the chair of the Indonesia New Zealand Council, launched in Jakarta in 2009.

 Honorary Adviser - Japan